Harry Potter and the Goblet of Fire (film): Plot

-Harry Potter has a nightmare in which a Muggle caretaker is murdered after overhearing a plot by Lord Voldemort, Peter Pettigrew and another man whom Harry does not recognise.
-Harry, along with the Weasleys, Hermione, Cedric Diggory and his father Amos attend the Quidditch World Cup.
-Death Eaters attack the tournament and the man from Harry's nightmare casts the Dark Mark.
+Harry Potter has a nightmare in which a Muggle caretaker named Frank Bryce is murdered at the Riddle House after overhearing a plot by Lord Voldemort, Peter Pettigrew and another man whom Harry does not recognise.
+The following morning, Harry attends the Quidditch World Cup with the Weasleys, Hermione Granger, Cedric Diggory and his father Amos.
+That night, Death Eaters attack the campsite after the tournament and the unknown man from Harry's nightmare casts the Dark Mark.

-At Hogwarts, Professor Dumbledore announces that the school will host the Triwizard Tournament along with the Durmstrang Institute from central Europe and the Beauxbatons Academy from France.
-A single student from each school will be selected by the Goblet of Fire to participate; students below the age of seventeen are ineligible.
-Fleur Delacour is selected as the Champion from Beauxbatons, Viktor Krum is selected from Durmstrang, and Cedric is selected from Hogwarts.
-The Goblet of Fire then selects Harry as the fourth Champion, causing much confusion.
-Many students believe Harry cheated and Ron shuns him, hurt that Harry did not inform him when he apparently entered.
+At Hogwarts, Professor Dumbledore announces that the school will host the Triwizard Tournament along with the Durmstrang Institute and the Beauxbatons Academy.
+One student from each school will be chosen by the Goblet of Fire to participate; students under the age of seventeen are ineligible.
+The Goblet selects Fleur Delacour for Beauxbatons, Viktor Krum for Durmstrang, and Cedric for Hogwarts.
+It then chooses Harry as a fourth Champion, leading to much confusion.
+Many students believe Harry cheated, and Ron distances himself from him, hurt that Harry did not tell him when he allegedly entered.
+Harry is forced to compete due to a magical binding contract when a Champion's name was selected.

-For the first task, the Champions have to collect an egg by getting past a dragon.
-Professor Moody, the new Defence Against the Dark Arts teacher, hints that Harry can use his wand to summon his broomstick.
+For the first task, the Champions must retrieve an egg by getting past a dragon.
+Professor Alastor Moody, the new Defence Against the Dark Arts teacher, hints that Harry can use his wand to summon his broomstick.
 All four Champions collect their eggs.
-Ron reconciles with Harry after seeing how dangerous the first task was.
-At Christmas, the school hosts the Yule Ball – Harry and Ron are unable to go with their desired dates, and hence go with Parvati and Padma Patil respectively; while Hermione goes with Viktor.
-Cedric advises Harry to use the Prefects' bathroom to get a clue for the second task using the egg.
+Ron reconciles with Harry after witnessing how perilous the first task was.
+On Christmas Eve, the school hosts the Yule Ball, but Harry and Ron could not attend with their preferred dates and instead go with Parvati and Padma Patil, respectively; Hermione goes with Viktor, provoking Ron's jealousy.
+Cedric advises Harry to use the Prefects' bathroom on the fifth floor of Hogwarts, take a bath, and submerge the egg in the water to find the second clue.